What’s more important to you? Clean glass or living a long healthy life?

 Health and safety is so much more important than clean glass or restoring a stained surface.
 If you don’t use HF you’re not give up on your mineral stained glass.
 There are alternatives.
 They may not be as easy or quick but they work and the safety risks are more manageable.

 Hydrofluoric Acid exposure will most of the time have immediate consequences but the full damage is not always immediate, sometimes the related health problems will happen over the years that follow.
 Many carpet cleaners who have used rust removal products containing HF this have lost fingers and experienced far worse.
 When this stuff enters your system it’s tuff to stop.

-In most cases you can remove hard water stains with safer alternatives.
+In most cases you can remove hard water stains with safer alternatives like Pixie Dust.
 The result will be affected by these 4 variables…

 1. The type of glass